Mega Man

 Gameplay

-The game is an action platformer.
+The game is an action platformer played as the android Mega Man, who must destroy the six Robot Masters that have been reprogrammed by Dr. Wily.
 Mega Man moves with and .
 He jumps with and jumps higher the longer the button is held.
-He uses his weapon with .
 He cannot duck but can slide along the ground with + to evade enemies or fit through narrow passages.
 To accommodate the small screen size of the Game Gear, the player can use the D-Pad to move the camera around after holding for a few seconds, which can help avoid making blind jumps into hazards.

-Mega Man's primary weapon is his arm-mounted Mega Buster, which shoots energy pellets.
+Mega Man's primary weapon is his arm-mounted Mega Buster, which shoots energy pellets with .
 After defeating a Robot Master (the boss of a stage), Mega Man acquires the Robot Master's weapon.
 The player can switch weapons by pausing the game with START .
 Weapons besides the Mega Buster expend energy to use, which can be replenished through item pick-ups.

 Each Robot Master is weak to one particular weapon.
 Since the player can decide to play the first four stages in any order, there is an element of strategy to deciding the order in which to play the stages to best counter each Robot Master.
 After defeating all of the Robot Masters, Mega Man travels to Dr. Wily's Fortress to defeat him as well.